thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/dapper.md

 {% include template-h1.html %}

 ## What's Dapper?
-Dapper is a simple object mapper for .NET and also own the title of **King of Micro ORM**
+Dapper is a simple object mapper for .NET and own the title of **King of Micro ORM**

 Dapper extend the IDbConnection by providing useful helper to query your database.